 The process itself wasn’t so painful.
 I was just looking at that window and waiting for a sound… Now as I`m just writing about it my head started to spin… it all came back to me, and it was 6 years ago. it changes us forever.
 So finally I heard: We have a cell!
 OMG!
 I hugged my dr. V and went home.
 Later on, I had cramps, even a fever of 37.8.
 But by the next morning I was fine, and off to work.
 It was unreal to think about our little cell and what kind of a party it’s having there in the lab…

 I know You all ladies from the modern world get to call in the morning and see how`s it going.
 Not here..
-We have to wait by day 3, get there, and see did it gets fertilized and divided properly…
+We have to wait by day 3, get there, and see if it got fertilized and divided properly…

 THEN THE WAIT… AGAIN… at least I believe it thought me some patience.

 In the end, only two of us were going to ET.
 I must mention that girl is still my dear friend and this whole journey led to many beautiful friendships.
 We waited for 3 hours.
-Full bladder, HAHA, no way!
+Full bladder my ass!
 I went to pee at least 5 times by then.
 I was so nervous I constantly had to pee 🙂

 Anyway, finally, I got to the door for ET, I finally went through that hallway.
 Felt so proud and strong.
 The dr showed me the picture on the big screen. it was a ball of cells… he said: We have a perfect 8cell A1 embryo!
 I’ll never forget those words.
-They even gave me a picture of it… How many of us have a picture of ourselves when we were a 3-day embryo?
+They even gave me a picture of it… How many of us have a picture of being a 3-day embryo?
 WOW!